mgerb/last_time/README.md

 - Vibrate on the hour
 - UTC time
 - Sunrise/sunset
-  - Displays the next upcoming sunrise/sunset times.
+  - Displays the upcoming sunrise/sunset times.
     For example, if the current time is a few minutes past sunset, then the sunset time displayed will be for the following day.